conda-incubator/conda-project/docs/source/experimental.md

 First the archive is downloaded and the contents are extracted to a local directory called `cmds-and-vars`.
 You can change the output directory with the optional `--directory` flag.
 Then the `run` action is performed, in this case on the default command.
-You'll see that it installs the local locked environment and executes the command.

 ```text
 ❯ conda install -c conda-forge conda-project s3fs